bravetto/bridge/docs/VIRAL_META_STRATEGY.md

 NFL Hall of Famer Tony Dungy knows JAHmere personally: "He befriended my son when no one else would."

-July 28th is JAHmere's last chance for freedom.
+August 25th, 2025 is JAHmere's last chance for freedom.

 This isn't about escaping consequences - it's about proportional justice for people with disabilities.
 ```